John Mather (artist): John Mather's 'plein air' work

+Between 1882 and 1885, Mather painted oil and watercolour landscapes around Sunbury and Riddell's Creek, displaying them at exhibitions of the Art Society of New South Wales, the Victorian Academy of Arts, the 1884 Ballarat Fine Art Exhibition, and in his studio at 93 Collins Street East.

+In autumn 1885, he made two trips to the Upper Yarra valley, which was described as an artist’s paradise with richly varied and delightfully picturesque scenery.
+In April 1885, he displayed the results of his first trip to the Upper Yarra valley in his studio.

-John Mather was also noted as amongst the artists marching along the road to Heidelberg in 1885, the first organised effort in Melbourne to form a group for landscape painting.
-The artists included Arthur Streeton, Walter Withers, John Longstaff, Fredrick McCubbin, E. Phillips Fox, Louis Abrahams, Jane Sutherland, Tudor St George Tucker, J. Llewellyn Jones, Tom Humphries, and Fredrick Williams.
+In 1885, Mather was also noted as amongst the artists travelling to Heidelberg, the first organised effort in Melbourne to form a group for landscape painting.
+The participants included Arthur Streeton, Walter Withers, John Longstaff, Fredrick McCubbin, E. Phillips Fox, Louis Abrahams, Jane Sutherland, Tudor St George Tucker, John Llewellyn Jones, Tom Humphries, and Fredrick Williams.

-These trips predated the artist's camps of Tom Roberts, Arthur Streeton, Walter Withers, Fredrick McCubbin, Charles Condor and others at Box Hill, Mentone, Heidelberg and elsewhere.
-Later some of the artist's camps would become increasingly popular places to visit, John Mather is noted as addressing a large gathering of eighty artists, students and their friends at Eaglemont.
+These Sunday painting excursions predated the artist's camps of Tom Roberts, Arthur Streeton, Walter Withers, Frederick McCubbin, Charles Condor and others at Box Hill, Mentone, and Heidelberg, and elsewhere.
+As the camps grew in popularity, they became important gathering places for artists and visitors alike.
+John Mather is noted as being a member of the Eaglemont camp where he is also recorded as addressing a large gathering of eighty artists, students and their friends.

+Around this time, Streeton, then about twenty-two, 'sketched' with Paterson and Mather, regarding himself as a student in their company.
+He later wrote: “We three painters met at Flinders Street Station, Melbourne … They were my seniors by about fifteen years, and it was kind of them to invite me to join in their painting trip to the ocean shore at Kilcunda.”